Multi-Agent Collaborative Reward Design for Enhancing Reasoning in Reinforcement Learning: Methodology

 \subsection{Reward Function Design}

-A key instantiation of the proposed collaborative framework is the design of the \textbf{RewardBench} evaluators, which operationalize the CRM concept through multi-dimensional feedback (Figure~\ref{fig:Method}).
+A key instantiation of the CRM framework is the Multi-Agent Reward Model (MARM), which operationalizes the concept through multi-dimensional feedback (Figure~\ref{fig:Method}).
 Each agent contributes interpretable reward components that together form a unified, differentiable objective for post-training.
 The full reward integrates both step-level and model-level signals as follows.

 \paragraph{Step-level Rewards.} To capture reasoning progress, we assign token-level signals for intermediate steps.
 The \textbf{Outcome Reward} verifies whether partial reasoning aligns with intermediate expectations, while the \textbf{Enhanced Data Reward} leverages augmented or counterfactual samples generated by the Data Synthesizer to provide stronger supervision.
 These components guide the model to maintain logical validity throughout multi-step derivations rather than optimizing only the final output.